 (b) Have or ensure that each driver has valid liability insurance as specified by Ohio law.

-(c) Obtain, for each driver, a driving record prepared by the bureau of motor vehicles no earlier than fourteen days prior to the date of initial employment as a driver and at least once every three years thereafter.
+(c) Obtain, for each driver, a driving record prepared by the bureau of motor vehicles no earlier than fourteen calendar days prior to the date of initial employment as a driver and at least once every three years thereafter.
 A person having six or more points on his or her driving record is prohibited from providing transportation.

 (d) Require each driver to immediately notify the agency provider, in writing, if the driver accumulates six or more points on his or her driving record or if his or her driver's license is suspended or revoked.